 We offer a fantastic range of ARU scholarships, which provide extra financial support while you’re at university.
 Some of these cover all or part of your tuition fees.

 You must pay your fees upfront, in full or in instalments.
 We will also ask you for a deposit or sponsorship letter.
 Details will be in your offer letter.Paying your fees

 Most new undergraduate students can apply for government funding to support their studies and university life.
 This includes Tuition Fee Loans and Maintenance Loans.
 There are additional grants available for specific groups of students, such as those with disabilities or dependants.

 We also offer a fantastic range of ARU scholarships, which provide extra financial support while you’re at university.
 Find out more about eligibility and how to apply.

-For more information on how to prepare and submit your portfolio please visit our portfolios and interviews page, or go straight to the detailed guidance for BA (Hons) Film and Television Production portfolios.
+For full information on how to prepare and submit your portfolio please visit our creative industries portfolios page.

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email firstname.lastname@example.org for further information.

 We don't accept AS level qualifications on their own for entry to our undergraduate degree courses.
 However for some degree courses a small number of tariff points from AS levels are accepted as long as they're combined with tariff points from A levels or other equivalent level 3 qualifications in other subjects.

 We welcome applications from international and EU students, and accept a range of international qualifications.